ehizman/Rate_Limiting_Using_Redis/README.md

 Step 3: Download and install your redis server.
 Start your redis server using the `redis -server` command on your terminal.

-Step 4: Setup database: run on data dump in the folder `schema.sql` script by running the following command on your terminal: `psql databasename < <path to data dump script>`.
+Step 4: Setup database: run the commands in the `schema.sql` script on your psql console.

-Step 4: Run the project
+Step 5: Run the project